alexanderthurn/simple-youtube-to-wp-post/readme.txt

 == Changelog ==

 = 1.1.2 =
+* Feature: Support for youtube description elements. * bold, - strike through, _ italic
-* Prefix yttp_ for all functions to prevent name clashes
+* Prefix yttp_ for all functions and global variables to prevent name clashes
+* wp_remote_get instead of file_get_contents for stability
+* Field sanitizations to prevent malicious inputs

 = 1.1.1 =
 * HTML-Anchor and <br> creation based on youtube text newlines and http(s) urls